Department of Art Education

-The Department of Music at the University of Massachusetts may require Part-Time Lecturers at certain times and invites applicants to submit their credentials for consideration.
-These are non-tenure track appointments with the responsibility for teaching various undergraduate courses in Music.
+The Department of Art Education at the University of Massachusetts may require Part-Time Lecturers at certain times and invites applicants to submit their credentials for consideration.
+These are non-tenure track appointments with the responsibility for teaching various undergraduate and graduate courses in pedagogy, methods, theory, technology and studio courses, as well supervise student teachers.

-Minimum requirements for all candidates include a Master of Music degree and prior teaching experience, preferably at the college or university level.
+Minimum requirements for all candidates include a MAE in the field of art education and prior experience in teaching at the college or university level, and teaching the PK-12.

-Preferred qualifications for applicants include a Doctorate in Music or related field (ABD, or enrolled in a doctoral program also considered) with two to three years of teaching experience in the same or related field.
-It is preferred that the candidate remains continually active in their field through publication of their research, performance of their music and/or related professional activities.
+Preferred qualifications for applicants include a doctorate in art education or related field (ABD, or enrolled in a doctoral program also considered) with 2 to 3 years recent or past teaching experience in the same or related field.
+It is preferred that the candidate remains continually active in their field through publication of their research, exhibition of their artwork and/or related professional activities.

-Information about the Department of Music can be found at http://www.umassd.edu/cvpa/undergraduate/music/
+Information about the department can be found at http://www.umassd.edu/cvpa/areas/finearts/overview.cfm

-Please send application materials consisting of a current curriculum vita, a CD of a performance (for studio instruction) and a letter addressing your qualifications to:
+Please send application materials consisting of a current curriculum vita, a letter addressing your qualifications and teaching philosophy, letters of references that include contact information, and written and/or visual works to :

 University of Massachusetts Dartmouth